markdibarry/game-dialog/docs/README.md

 ```
 --Hobbies--

-$hobby = "boating"
+hobby = "boating"
-Bartender: I'm really into [$hobby]!
+Bartender: I'm really into [hobby]!
 ```

 If you try to access a variable that doesn't exist, the default value for the expected type will be provided.
-In the previous example, if `$hobby` was never defined, but the variable was still attempted to be accessed, the line would be displayed as `I'm really into !`, so be careful!
+In the previous example, if `hobby` was never defined, but the variable was still attempted to be accessed, the line would be displayed as `I'm really into !`, so be careful!

 #### Persistent